HEALING THE WOUNDS OF TRAUMA

 Instead of automatically responding based on fear or unconscious trauma reactions, you will have choices.

-I will also encourage you to develop distress tolerance and self-soothing skills to help you make your trauma more manageable on the way to the longer-term goals of healing and post-traumatic growth.
+As we work together, I will encourage you to develop distress tolerance and self-soothing skills.
+This will help you make your trauma more manageable on the way to the longer-term goals of healing and post-traumatic growth.

 Trauma therapy with me is not just about resolving pain.